Q & A

-I have a relatively new dryer (less than 2 years old) and it allows a lot of lint and hair to bypass the lint trap and exhaust outside.
-I have a short vent, as the dryer sits against an outside wall, and the dryer vent pops directly through the wall.
+I have a relatively new dryer that’s vented outside.
+My problem is that it lets a lot of lint and hair to bypass the dryer’s lint filter and exhaust outside.
+The vent is short, as the dryer sits against an outside wall, but it pops out of the exterior wall about one foot above our deck so al that hair and lint makes a huge mess.

-My problem: The vent sits about one foot above our wood deck, so all the lint/hair makes a mess of the deck.
-I thought about putting some type of extension on the vent to direct the vent undeneath the deck, but the problem is that I have a basement window right under it.
-We have a “look-out” basement and the set of windows right below the vent belong to my daughter's bedroom.
+I thought about putting some type of extension on the vent to direct the vent underneath the deck, but the problem is that I have a basement bedroom window right under it.
+So, I’m kind of stuck.
 If I direct the vent down I am afraid the lint/hair will make a mess of the window/screen or collect all over the underside of the deck.
 If I extend the vent sideways to clear the deck, I would need to use a sharp 90-degree bend and run it about 8 feet to clear the deck.

 Is there any way to have some type of secondary trap outside to capture and control the lint.

 First off, the fact that your dryer is being vented so efficiently is actually a good thing.
-Thousands of home fires result from clogged dryer ducts.
+Thousands of home fires result from duct clogging.
 Getting that lint out of the house efficiently is very important.

 The idea of a 90-degree bend seems to make the most sense, considering there’s such a short distance between your dryer and duct.
 You probably have enough air pressure to push the lint through one 90-degree bend and out.
 I wouldn’t add more bends than that, though.
 Adding a 90-degree curve is equivalent to adding twenty feet of straight duct in terms of the resistance needed to push lint through it.